Art History postgraduate funding

 - Digital-born art, its curation and preservation

 If you are interested in being considered for this award, you should contact a relevant member of academic staff in the School of Art History to discuss your research interests and establish whether appropriate supervision is available for you.
 This PhD is part of the School of Art History’s wider commitment to expanding its expertise in Digital Art History, which includes new online courses and an MLitt in Digital Art History.
-There are no restrictions in terms of time-period or geography, and the award is open for supervision with any staff members in the School.
-There may also be potential for cross-School supervision (with for example Computer Science).
-You should think carefully about who might be best placed to supervise your project and initiate a discussion with them.
-Full details of staff research profiles can be found here.

 -

-The Paul Mellon Centre funding programme, supporting research into British art history, includes our New Narratives Doctoral Scholarship which is an award of £32,000 per year for three years, designed to cover university fees and living costs of an individual embarking on doctoral studies at a UK based institution.
+The Paul Mellon Centre funding programme, supporting research into British art history, includes our New Narratives Doctoral Scholarship which is an award of £32,000 per year for three years, designed to cover university fees and living costs of an individual embarking on doctoral studies at a UK-based institution.

 -